roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

  "Oh my, will everyone be watching?"
 I asked.

  "Yep, you too are fresh meat and they will all be conniving who gets first shot at you two," Jessica added.
-Report_Story #4